Same Day Shipping Satisfaction Guarantee Free UPS 2nd Day Air on orders over $150

 • Insert the needle into the bacteriostatic water vial.

-• Pull back the plunger to get the exact amount of water needed.
+• Pull back the plunger to dispense the exact amount of water.

-• Use the amount recommended for your peptide, as too much or too little water changes the dose strength.
+• Use the recommended amount of water for your peptide; too much or too little water changes the dose strength.

 Step 4: Add Water to the Peptide Vial